Roadmap

 Modular design for different countries.

-Build privacy communication as separate, reusable components that can be easily adapted per country while maintaining UX consistency.
-This reduces compliance costs.
+Build privacy communication as separate, reusable components that can be easily adapted per country while maintaining UX consistency, ultimately also reducing compliance costs.

 How does the framework itself reduce legal risk?